-- Yervoy is given by IV line over 90 minutes - · Your oncologist will decide how many treatments you need - You will need to have blood tests before, during, and after treatment - It is important to keep appointments with your oncology team to receive your treatment.
+- Opdualag is given through your vein via an intravenous (IV) line.
+The treatment takes 30 minutes - · Opdualag is usually given every 4 weeks - Your oncologist will decide how many treatments you need - You will need to have blood tests before, during, and after treatment - It is important to keep appointments with your oncology team to receive your treatment.
 If you miss an appointment, call as soon as possible to reschedule and to receive instructions about what to do